Management of Information Technology/Information Systems

 About the course

-The primary aim of this programme is to equip students with Diploma/Degree level competencies in the Management of the IT/IS functions within organisations.
-It also aims to equip students with a critical appreciation of the potential application of IT/IS to the processes of administration, management and innovation within a range of businesses and other organisations.
-Graduates of the programme will emerge with a unique mix of skills in IT and business.
+The DCU Bachelor of Science in Management of Information Technology and Information Systems is a Level 8 (on the National Framework of Qualifications), honours degree programme, which provides students with critical insight into the application of Information Technology and Information Systems to the processes of administration, management and innovation within a range of businesses and other organisations.
+Graduates of the programme will emerge with a unique mix of skills in IT, IS and business.

-The programme consists of an integrated series of modular courses covering five main areas of study.
+The modular courses coverfour main areas of study.
 They are:

 - Computing (C)